 Beverly consists of your typical single-family homes and low-rise condos, but there are also historic districts featuring single-family homes built during the Victorian era and World War II.
 Architectural styles like bungalows and Prairie-style houses can be seen throughout the neighborhood.
 Beverly's Ridge Historic District runs from 87th Street to 115th Street and west to Western Avenue.
-Famous architects like Frank Lloyd Wright, Walter Burley Griffin, George W. Maher, and Howard Van Doren Shaw designed some of the houses in Beverly that can still be seen today.
+Famous architects like Frank Lloyd Wright, Walter Burley Griffin, George W. Maher, and Howard Van Doren Shaw designed some of the houses in Beverly that give the neighborhood its distinct character.

 Beverly is known for its Irish pubs down Western Avenue.
 Grab a corned beef sandwich and a Guinness for a hearty meal.
 Beverly also has traditional eating establishments that have been around since the early- to mid-1900s and continue to be staples in the community today.
 Visit Top Notch on 95th Street and ask for a made-to-order round steak burger and a hand-dipped milkshake.
 If you're looking for dessert, check out the Original Rainbow Cone on Western Avenue, which has been a classic neighborhood ice cream shop since 1926.
 Relish in their namesake Rainbow Cone that is topped with five different ice cream flavors.

 This residential neighborhood has quiet, tree-lined streets with yards that are perfect for outdoor recreation.
 You'll also see people jogging, riding their bikes, or walking their dogs along the sidewalks on sunny days.